Vikaspogu/blog/content/blog/boot-from-usb-through-grub-menu.md

 socialShare=true
 +++

-First make sure you have secure boot disabled from the firmware settings.
-Once you are in grub command line type `ls` to list all partitions
+First, make sure you have secure boot disabled from the firmware settings.
+Once you are in the grub command line, type `ls` to list all partitions

 ```bash
 grub>ls
 (hd0) (hd0,gpt1) (hd1) (hd1,gpt8) (cd0))
 ```

-Type `ls (cd0)` to get UUID of device
+Type `ls (cd0)` to get the UUID of the device.

 ```bash
 grub>ls (hd0,gpt1)
 Partition hd0,gpt1: Filesystem type fat - Label `CES_X64FREV`, UUID 4099-DBD9 Partition start-512 Sectors...
 ```

-Note the UUID of you usb drive, shown in above command
+Note the UUID of your USB drive, shown in the above command

 Type the following commands